Quechuan languages: Consonants

 Voicing is not phonemic in Cusco Quechua.
 Cusco Quechua, North Bolivian Quechua, and South Bolivian Quechua are the only varieties to have glottalized consonants.
 They, along with certain kinds of Ecuadorian Kichwa, are the only varieties which have aspirated consonants.
-Because reflexes of a given Proto-Quechua word may have different stops in neighboring dialects (Proto-Quechua *čaki 'foot' becomes č'aki and čaka 'bridge' becomes čaka), they are thought to be innovations in Quechua from Aymara, borrowed independently after branching off from Proto-Quechua.
+Because reflexes of a given Proto-Quechua word may have different stops in neighboring dialects (Proto-Quechua *čaki 'foot' becomes č'aki and Proto-Quechua *čaka 'bridge' becomes čaka), they are thought to be innovations in Quechua from Aymara, borrowed independently after branching off from Proto-Quechua.

 Stress

 Stress is penultimate in most dialects of Quechua.
-In some varieties, factors such as apocope of word-final vowels may cause exceptional final stress.
+In some varieties, factors such as the apocope of word-final vowels may cause exceptional final stress.
+Stress in Chachapoyas Quechua falls word-initially.

 Orthography

 Quechua has been written using the Roman alphabet since the Spanish conquest of Peru.
 However, written Quechua is rarely used by Quechua speakers due to limited amounts of printed material in the language.

 Until the 20th century, Quechua was written with a Spanish-based orthography, for example Inca, Huayna Cápac, Collasuyo, Mama Ocllo, Viracocha, quipu, tambo, condor.
 This orthography is the most familiar to Spanish speakers, and so it has been used for most borrowings into English, which essentially always happen through Spanish.

 In 1975, the Peruvian government of Juan Velasco Alvarado adopted a new orthography for Quechua.
 This is the system preferred by the Academia Mayor de la Lengua Quechua, which results in the following spellings of the examples listed above: Inka, Wayna Qhapaq, Qollasuyu, Mama Oqllo, Wiraqocha, khipu, tampu, kuntur.
 This orthography has the following features: